Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 An alternative to drone mode that allows an OSC video game controller (e.g. Xbox controller) to pilot the cam

 INFO:
-- 6 floats if wanting sync (Syncs poorly even with this!), 2 if not (Compressable to 0 with VRCFury parameter - compress bools)
+- 1 bool + 6 floats if wanting sync (Syncs poorly even with this!), 1 bool if not (Compressable to 0 with VRCFury parameter - compress bools)
 - Requires a controller to OSC Windows application (e.g. https://github.com/qbitzvr/VRCThumbParamsOSC )
 - REQUIRES SyncFix to drive the lens stealther (Lens automatically stealths for remote users when activating OSCcontrol)
 - Current version designed for VRCLens v1.9.2